DFiniteSequence and DFiniteSequenceRing

 Returns

-if neither could be proven.
-If the formula for CAD is too big aRuntimeError
+Trueif every term of the sequence is not equal to zero andFalseotherwise.
+Raises aTimeoutErrorif neither could be proven.
+If the formula for CAD is too big aRuntimeErrormight be raised.EXAMPLES:

 sage: from rec_sequences.DFiniteSequenceRing import * sage: R.<n> = PolynomialRing(QQ) sage: D = DFiniteSequenceRing(R) sage: fac = D([n+1,-1],[1]) sage: fac.has_no_zeros() # long time True sage: harm = D([-n-1,2*n+3,-n-2],[0,1]) sage: harm.has_no_zeros() False sage: from rec_sequences.CFiniteSequenceRing import * sage: C = CFiniteSequenceRing(QQ) sage: n = var("n") sage: C(3^n-n*2^n).has_no_zeros(time=10) # long time True sage: C(10*[1,-1]).has_no_zeros(time=10) # long time True sage: C(n-4).has_no_zeros(time=10) # long time False